perlgit(1) - phpMan

 discussion.

-emails for you.
+patch emails for more information.

 If you want to delete your temporary branch, you may do so with: